bredamatt/cardano-notes/revealjs/midterm/guarantees.md

 - Achieved by randomising the choosing of stake-holders (coin-flipping protocol)

-- Parties can freely create accountsand make transactions
+- Parties can freely create accounts and make transactions

 - Stake shifts over time